 The Master of Arts in Transformational Leadership (MATL) degree is designed especially for urban ministry leaders who desire greater expertise and skill in leading transformation in cities or for leaders of start-up organizations or small to medium-sized existing organizations, who need practical skills in leading teams and organizations.
 Students can specialize in personal leadership development or dig deeper in the core topic areas of relief, development or advocacy.
 Students can also access a unique set of theological core courses designed for leaders working with younger populations in global urban centers.
 Through Elective and Capstone courses, this degree is designed to contribute to the student's unique personal and organizational needs.
-For the program outcomes, see BGU Core Appendices-Appendix 34.
+For the program outcomes, see BGU Core Appendices-Appendix 33, and for the program outline, see BGU Core Appendices-Appendix 34.